sunnyb179/csi3335-no-name-yet/README.md

 3. Open a web browser and navigate to [http://localhost:5000](http://localhost:5000) to access the application.

-4. You will be directed to the login page and register page where the default admin credentials are:
+4. You will be directed to the login page and register page, where the default admin credentials are:
    - Username: admin
    - Password: admin123
--

 ![img.png](readMe%20image/img.png)

 5. Upon successful login, you will have access to search and view stats based on your permissions.

 *Please notice you might get no result for 2023 since some teams' stats are not updated for 2023 in the database.
-For 2023 only the teams table and the hall of fame table is fully updated.*
+For 2023, only the teams' table and the Hall of Fame table are fully updated.*

 ![img2.png](readMe%20image%2Fimg2.png)

 ## Other Files

-The project have other files included:
+The project has other files included:

-- `lahman_1871-2023_csv`: Contains the baseball data in csv format.
+- `lahman_1871-2023_csv`: Contains the baseball data in CSV format.
 - `project_env`: Contains project compile library.
-- `python scripts`: Use to update database by reading csv files.
+- `Python scripts`: Used to update the database by reading CSV files.